 If you’re not a fan of the time and resources needed for 24/7 conversational marketing, you may be more inclined to take an automated approach.
 This tactic will rely on a system of rules that respond to your data and activity.

-Automated conversations are a great way to have customers come back and engage with your brand often.
+Automated conversations are a great way to have customers come back and engage with your brand regularly.
 Here are some examples of how they work.

 Using a chatbot is a great way to engage with customers, schedule appointments, book flights, or make purchases.
 You can even use it as a virtual assistant to take care of everything that isn’t an emergency for your customers.

 While there is no denying that there are many opportunities to use chatbots to engage with your customers, you should be aware that they have their limitations.
-For instance, while they are great for scheduling appointments, they aren’t very good at telling stories or carrying out long conversations.
+For instance, while they are great for scheduling appointments, they aren’t superb at telling stories or carrying out long conversations.

 Also, they don’t have the emotional intelligence to understand specific requirements and help you provide the best customer service.
 Thus, it would be best to only use them in cases like getting hold of the right live chat team or leaving out of hours details.